Aayushow1912/ETH-AVAX-INTERMEDIATE-MODULE-3/README.md

 ### Executing program

-* Compile the program by Auto-Compiling.
+* Compile the program by Auto-Compiling or click on Compile button.

 * Deploy the smart contract under the Deploy & Run Transactions.